Azure/Microsoft-Defender-for-Cloud/Storage Automation AV/README.md

 ## Scanning storage account inside a virtual network
+This section refers to the case in which your storage account can't be accessed through public endpoints but only through virtual network.
+This template deploys the scanning system to an existing virtual network to gain access to your storage account.

+Unlike the simple scenario this case require some manual steps in order to complete the deployment using Azure portal:
+* Open your the storage account (the storage account to scan)
+* Go to Networking section under Security + networking
+* Under Virtual Networks click "Add existing virtual network"
+* Inside the "Add network" form choose the virtual network used for the deployment and add the new subnets:
+    * functionSubnet
+    * VMSubnet
+* Click "Add"
+* Then save the new configuration using the "Save" button

 ### Deploy the ARM template from the Azure portal:
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ft-ashitrit%2FAzure-Security-Center%2FStorageAVAuto%2DAddExistingVnetScenario%2FStorage%20Automation%20AV%2FARM_template%2FAutomationAVForStorageExistingVnetTemplate.json" target="_blank">
     <img src="https://aka.ms/deploytoazurebutton"/>
 </a>

 ## Important Notes